akshitac8/Generative_MLZSL/README.md

 ## Data Preparation

-Please download and extract NUS-WIDE train and test features into `./data` folder according to the instructions within the folder.
+Please download NUS-WIDE train and test(unseen and seen-unseen) features into `./data` folder according to the instructions within the folder.

 ## Training and Evaluation